 The SLS camera uses a Kinect sensor.
 The Kinect sensor was first developed by Microsoft for the Xbox.
 Microsoft has since stopped making the Xbox Kinect devices but has not stopped developing the sensor.
 It's now developed as the Azure Kinect and sold as a development kit.
 The SLS nor XLS detects EMF in any form.

 Fig. 1 Azure Kinect

-Today, this AI is not stored in the Kinect nor the Xbox, but was used to generate the software to run them, we’ll call it the Kinect’s brain.
-Along with determining shapes it must also determine distance.
-To do this it uses a few sensors and analyzes the data around 30 times per second or 30Hz.
+Today, this AI is not stored in the Kinect.
+It's not in the Xbox, either.
+Instead, it was used to generate the software to run them.
+Think of the AI as the Kinect’s brain.
+Along with determining shapes, it also has to determine distance.
+To do this, it uses a few sensors and analyzes the data around 30 times per second or 30Hz.

 Fig. 2 Kinect Sensor

-There are many possible applications with the Kinect besides just video games.
+There are many possible applications with the Kinect besides just video games, too.
 Paranormal investigators now use this device to find ghosts or see what the human eye cannot.